List of Wallace & Gromit characters: Yabba

-Yabba is a Duck very similar to Timmy in personality and very friendly with him.
+Yabba is a duck very similar to Timmy in personality and very friendly with him.
 Yabba's noise is a quack.

 Paxton

-Paxton the Piglet is characterized by his appetite for food and his weight.
+Paxton the piglet is characterised by his appetite for food and his weight.
 He wears a blue sweater and is never seen without it.
-Paxton's noise is oink.
-He loves kits.
+Paxton's noise is an oink.

 Mittens

 Like other kittens, Mittens hates getting her fur dirty (or wet) and is rather sensitive.
 Mittens' noise is mee-ew-ew.
-In some episodes, she seems to have feelings for Timmy.
-She always loves playing with picnics.

 Ruffy

 Ruffy is an energetic puppy, but he can be mentally rather slow.
 Ruffy's noise is rowf.

 Apricot

 Apricot is a hedgehog pup.
 She is very quiet and skittish.
 When startled or frightened by someone or something she rolls up into a ball.
 Apricot's noise is hicoooo, though she rarely speaks.

 Stripes

 Stripes is a badger cub.
 He is a bit sleepy and slow as badgers are nocturnal.
 Stripes' noise is eh-eh.